sigoden/aichat/README.md

 ### Multi-line input

-AIChat suppoprts backeted paste, so you can paste multi-lines text directly.
+AIChat suppoprts bracketed paste, so you can paste multi-lines text directly.

-AIChat also provide`.edit` command for multi-lines editing.
+AIChat also provides `.edit` command for multi-lines editing.

 ```
 〉.edit convert json below to toml